-This second approach would cause the CONNECT default values to be changed for all subsequent connects during this NetEx/eFT session where as the first approach would only affect the connect being issued.
+This second approach would cause the CONnect default values to be changed for all subsequent connects during this NetEx/eFT session whereas the first approach would only affect the connect being issued.

-DISCONNECT Command SET HOST Command SHOW HOST Command
+DISconnect Command SET HOst Command SHow HOst Command

-CONTINUE Command
+CONTinue Command

 The CONTinue command is a no-op command.
-Its most useful purpose is to provide an action for the ON command when the particular exception is to be ignored.
+Its most useful purpose is to provide an action for the ON command when a particular exception is to be ignored.